eehs/tbmark/README.md

 TODO
 ====
+- [ ] Halt a restore action if user switches focus from current terminal to other desktop programs (another terminal instance, web browser, etc)
 - [ ] Save terminal tab titles. (if any)
 - [ ] Assign more helpful error messages
 - [ ] Add shell completion support for subcommands